brandonweiss/charge/README.md

 ❯ charge serve <source directory>
 ```

-`<source directory>` is the directory that contains your static files.
+`<source directory>` is the directory that contains the files you want to be built to become your static site.

 They’ll be automatically built to `tmp/target`.
 You might want to add `tmp/target` to your `.gitignore` file or however you exclude files from version control.